AlliMeu/git-essential-training-5988161/gitStatusDemo.md

-Hi gitStatusDemo.md, I'm learning how to use Git :-D
+Hi gitStatusDemo.md, I'm learning how to use Git :-D yatatata